-I’ve also heard rumor that the Kinnairds were a stop on the Underground Railroad.
-Does this ledger mention that in anyway?
+I’ve also heard a rumor that the Kinnairds were a stop on the Underground Railroad.
+Does this ledger mention that in any way?
 Was there anyone in the Kinnard home escaping to freedom at the time of Joseph’s residence nearby?
 Would Joseph have known of these activities?

 I have no idea how to track down this ledger.
 It might be a pipe dream.
 Don’t you get frustrated when someone tells you that a record set such as this, or perhaps a photo album, exists but you can’t get your hands on it?!?

 I would be very much indebted if anyone could put me in contact with this document and perhaps answer the questions I have.

 i.
 “Ohio, County Marriages, 1789-2013,” database with images, FamilySearch (https://familysearch.org/pal:/MM9.1.1/XZL8-QR7 : accessed 8 November 2015), James Kinnaird and Melissa Deans, 13 Jun 1849; citing Franklin, Ohio, United States, reference 437B; county courthouses, Ohio; FHL microfilm 285,167.